marmelab/react-admin/docs/NextJs.md

 ![Working Page](./img/nextjs-react-admin.webp)

-React-admin renders a CRUD for posts and comments, guessing the data structure from the API response.
+React-admin renders a CRUD for users, posts and comments, guessing the data structure from the API response.

 **Tip**: Why the `"use client"` directive?
 React-admin is designed as a Single-Page Application, rendered on the client-side.
 It comes with various client-side only libraries (emotion, material-ui, react-query) leveraging the React Context API, and cannot be rendered using React Server components.